Industrial Policy & MSMEs

 Industrial Policy Resolutions — Pre-Reform Era

-IPR 1948: First industrial policy of independent India.
+IPR 1948: independent India's first industrial policy.
 Mixed economy framework.
-Industries divided into 4 categories — (1) Exclusive state monopoly (arms, atomic energy, railways), (2) State-initiative but private participation allowed (coal, iron & steel, aircraft, telecom, shipbuilding, minerals — 6 industries), (3) Government regulation through licensing, (4) Remaining — open to private sector.
-The resolution reflected Nehruvian socialism — state as the driver of industrialisation, private sector supplementary.
-IPR 1956 (most comprehensive, called the "economic constitution of India"): Based on Mahalanobis model (Second Five Year Plan) and the socialist pattern of society resolution (Avadi session, 1955).
+Industries divided into 4 categories: (1) exclusive state monopoly (arms, atomic energy, railways), (2) state-initiative but private participation allowed (coal, iron & steel, aircraft, telecom, shipbuilding, minerals — 6 industries), (3) government regulation through licensing, (4) remaining — open to private sector.
+The resolution reflected Nehruvian socialism — state drives industrialisation, private sector supplements.
+IPR 1956 (called the "economic constitution of India"): based on the Mahalanobis model (Second FYP) and the socialist pattern of society resolution (Avadi session, 1955).
 Schedule A: 17 industries exclusively for the state (heavy industry, mining, defence, railways, air transport, atomic energy, iron & steel).
-Schedule B: 12 industries where state would progressively establish new undertakings but private sector could supplement (chemicals, fertilisers, antibiotics, road transport, sea transport).
-Schedule C: All remaining industries — open to private sector under licensing.
-This policy dominated until 1991 and shaped India's mixed economy structure.
-The IDR Act 1951 (Industries Development and Regulation Act) was the enforcement mechanism — firms needed industrial licences to start, expand, or diversify production.
-The "Licence Raj" that resulted created inefficiency, corruption, and rent-seeking.
-Small-scale reservation: From 1967, certain products were reserved exclusively for small-scale industry — at peak, 800+ items were reserved (textiles, toys, garments, furniture).
-This prevented economies of scale and made Indian manufacturing uncompetitive globally.
+Schedule B: 12 industries where the state would progressively establish undertakings but private sector could supplement (chemicals, fertilisers, antibiotics, road/sea transport).
+Schedule C: all remaining — open to private sector under licensing.
+This policy dominated until 1991.
+The IDR Act 1951 was the enforcement tool — firms needed industrial licences to start, expand, or diversify.
+The resulting "Licence Raj" bred inefficiency, corruption, and rent-seeking.
+Small-scale reservation from 1967 reserved 800+ items (textiles, toys, garments) exclusively for SSIs, preventing economies of scale and making Indian manufacturing globally uncompetitive.

 New Industrial Policy 1991 — Liberalisation